-- 1. The Vice President of the Student Body shall serve as the Presiding Officer of the College Senate, performing all duties listed in Article IV, Part B. The responsibilities of the Presiding Officer shall include conducting all meetings of the Senate in accordance with parliamentary procedure and Senate rules, serving as the official representative of the Senate when called upon, appointing all employees of the Senate (i.e. secretarial staff, etc.) with the approval of a majority of the Senate, and communicating with the appropriate officers of the executive about all legislation.
-The Presiding Officer shall have no vote except in case of a tie. - 2.
-The Senate shall elect an alternate to serve in the place of the Presiding Officer should the need arise. - 3.
-The Presiding Officer shall appoint a Senate Chaplain to provide spiritual guidance to the body by offering prayer at the opening and the close of any Senate proceeding.
+- 1. The Vice President of the Student Body shall serve as the Presiding Officer of the College Senate, performing all duties listed in Article IV, Part B. The responsibilities of the Presiding Officer shall include: - 1.
+Conducting all meetings of the SGA in accordance with parliamentary procedure and Senate rules - 2.
+Serving as the official BC representative of the Senate when called upon - 3.
+Appointing all employees of the Senate with the approval of a majority of the Senate - 4.
+Communicating with the appropriate officers of the executive about all legislation.

+The Presiding Officer shall have no vote except in case of a tie.

+- 2. The Senate shall elect an alternate to serve in the place of the Presiding Officer should the need arise. - 3.
+The Presiding Officer shall appoint a Senate Chaplain to provide spiritual guidance to the body by offering the invocation at the opening and the close of any Senate proceeding. - 4.
+The President shall nominate the SGA Corresponding Secretary to attend every Senate and SGA meeting.
+The Corresponding Secretary may also attend meetings of the Executive Cabinet at the invitation of the President of the student body.
+The Corresponding Secretary is responsible for keeping attendance of all Senate seminars and for keeping minutes of seminars.
+The Corresponding Secretary shall be confirmed by a simple majority of the Senate.